hieuthi/joplin-plugin-metis/README.md

 ## Usage
 Current version only has a handful of features but it is enough to realize a basic task manager application:
-- Render fenced text into HTML-based Todo List by adding `todotxt` as language
+- Render fenced text into HTML-based Todo List by adding `todotxt` (or `archive-todotxt`) as language
 - Inline markdown and HTML tags can be rendered inside the block
+- Todo Item Actions:
-- Checkbox to toggle the completion status of a task
+  - Toggle checkbox to change the completion status of a task
+  - Change priority directly with rendered html
+  - Edit button to select source text
 - Sorting: syntax `sort:<field>:<order>` with `<order>` take value `asc` or `desc` and can be omitted to fallback to a default value.
 Current version supports these `<field>`: `status`, `priority`, `creationDate`, `completionDate`, and `default`.
 The `sort:default` is a magic keyword that will be turned into `sort:priority:desc sort:status:asc`.
 - Filtering: syntax `filter:<field>:<value1>,<value2>`.
 Current supported `<field>` are: `status` (`x` or `o`), `priority` (`A`, `B`,..., `~`), `project`, and `context`.
 In case of `project` and `context` you can omit `+` and `@` from your keywords.
 - You can add multiple sorting and filtering queries to narrow down your list.